[Interview] Moldova to EU: Help us go after fugitives

 "Many of the people involved in the banking scandal, in the Russian Laundromat are abroad and we really need international support in going after them," she said.

 "For example, Mr Platon is in London, Mr Shor is in Israel.
-Mr Plahutnik - we don't know for sure, but we tank he's in Cyprus.
+Mr Plahutnik - we don't know for sure, but we think he's in Cyprus.
 They have properties, accounts in Europe," Gavrilița said.

 "This is also part of building trust in the state ... to ensure these people don't enjoy a European way of life after stealing from the Moldovan people," she added.